Singular-Genomics/G4X-helpers/docs/installation/index.md

 # Installing G4X-helpers

-These pages explains how you can obtain G4X-helpers and prepare your system to use it.
+These pages explain how you can obtain G4X-helpers and set up your system to use it.
-This can be done either via source installation or Docker.
+Installation can be done either via source installation or utilizing a Docker image.
 Which route to choose depends on your **use-case**:

 <br>